oats-center/CANdroid/README.md

 in order to execute it.

 ### Start logging CAN data ###
-Wire the connections as in the System Overlook.
+Wire the connections as in the Sample Connection.

 The driver 8devices's USB2CAN adapter is already built into the kernel.
+So, when the adapters are plugged in, interfaces like can0, can1 will be automatically set up (but not the bitrate).

 In Android's shell, cd into where scripts are stored, do:
 ```shellsession